olprod/content-v8-non-OPS/test-files/selfhelpcontent.apollo.md

 ﻿<properties
-	pageTitle="Lost or Deleted Keys and Secrets in Key Vault" description="Using Soft-Delete and Backup and Restore Behavior with Key Vault" authors="ShaneBala-keyvault"
+	pageTitle="Lost or Deleted Keys and Secrets in Key Vault" description="Using Soft-Delete and Backup and Restore Behavior with Key Vault - 10/6/2022" authors="ShaneBala-keyvault"
 	ms.author="sudbalas"
 	displayOrder="1"